bjames/neverthenetwork/pages/lisp.md

 ### The EID-to-RLOC database

 Understanding that LISP uses a database mapping EIDs to RLOCs is probably enough for most network engineers.
-In order to aid with translation from standard IPv4 routing to LISP, EIDs (and EID-prefixs) can be routable IPv4 addresses (See [RFC 6832](https://tools.ietf.org/html/rfc6832) for how this transition is meant to look).
+In order to aid with translation from standard IPv4 routing to LISP, EIDs (and EID-prefixs) can be routable IPv4 addresses[^2].
 In fact, from the perspective of endpoints nothing changes with LISP, it's still just speaking IP.

+[^1]: The creators of LISP noted it's potential use in the enterprise.
+See Dino Farinacci's talk [here](http://www.youtube.com/watch?v=fxdm-Xouu-k)

+[^2]: See [RFC 6832](https://tools.ietf.org/html/rfc6832) for how this transition is meant to look